 Planning & Development

 Teton Conservation District is dedicated to contributing to the conversation surrounding growth and development in Teton County.
-As both a state and local government entity, we engage in local planning and development in a few capacities.
+As both a special district, we engage in local planning and development in a few capacities.

 Teton Conservation District cooperates with the Teton County Planning and Building Department by providing science-based recommendations to further describe and enhance the County’s Land Development Regulations.
 State statute also authorizes the District to provide technical assistance and cost share programs for the conservation of natural resources.